thtieig/remote_rsync_backup_restore/README.md

     🛑 The `RSYNC_FLAG` variable is now configurable and no longer hardcoded into the main script.
 This change allows for customisation of the sync process, should you wish to adopt a more cautious approach.
     In addition to the `--delete` flag, I also utilise the `--delete-excluded` flag to remove excluded files from the backup.
 The reason for this is to maintain a consistent and up-to-date copy of the source directory.
 By using `--delete-excluded`, any files or paths that have been *newly added to the exclusion list* are also removed from the backup, ensuring that the backup remains accurately reflective of the source.
     If you want to be more cautious, you can tweak this by removing `--delete-excluded`, `--delete`, or both, depending on your specific requirements and desired level of protection for your backup data.
+Or, even better, use the `--dry-run` option! ;-)

 2. OPTIONAL: update/delete the file `backup-exclude.list`.
 This file, if present, overrides the `EXCLUDE_LIST` variable within the main script.